 Report on molluscan species found in the offshore waters of Louisiana, including many extensions of known range and un-named species.

-We would like to thank the following persons for contributing to the accuracy of this list as well as for calling to our attention some overlooked references: Mr. Roe Davenport (San Antonio, Texas), Colin Redfern (Boca Raton, Florida) and Marien Faber (Netherlands).
+We would like to thank the following persons for contributing to the accuracy of this list as well as for calling to our attention some overlooked references: Roe Davenport (San Antonio, Texas), Colin Redfern (Boca Raton, Florida), Phil Fallon (Farmingdale, New York, and Marien Faber (Netherlands).
+Material for this list is based in part upon work supported by the National Science Foundation under Grant No. 0315995, the “RAPID” grant, and the Gulf of Mexico Research Initiative, the latter supported by British Petroleum.

 You are welcome to download any of the images linked from these pages for private non-profit use.
 If they are to be republished, please request permission from Dr. Emilio F. Garcia.
 Also see www.jaxshells.org Terms Of Use.

-Voucher specimens for all listed species are in the García and/or Lee collection
+Voucher specimens for all listed species are in the Thorpe, García, and/or Lee collection.

 Molluscs found in the offshore waters of Louisiana, including many extensions of known ranges and un-named taxa